What is lock pages in memory option?

 - You must be a system administrator to change this policy.

-- When using the Lock Pages in Memory user right, Microsoft best practices recommends setting an upper limit for max server memory to avoid negative impacts of the performance.
+- When using the lock pages in memory user right, Microsoft best practices recommend setting an upper limit for max server memory to avoid negative impacts of the performance.